FuryACE007/No-code-customer-loyalty-program/README.md

 `source environment`

-If it fails, please install all the above mentioned software by refrerring to file prepare.sh one by one.
+If it fails, please install all the above mentioned software by referring to file prepare.sh one by one.
 Without this, we will not be able to test the application.

 ### Step 3.
 Start the fabric network using shell script